cilium/image-tools/images/checkpatch/README.md

   was [submitted for upstream inclusion](https://lore.kernel.org/patchwork/patch/1265784/), but rejected by the maintainer.

-* `fixes/use-CODEOWNERS-instead-of-MAINTAINERS.diff`: Cilium has a `CODEOWNERS`
-  file instead of the `MAINTAINERS` used by the Linux kernel.
-Replace a few occurrences in `checkpatch.pl`, where relevant, to check and point to the correct owner file when new source code files are added.
+* `fixes/recognize-co-authored-by.diff`: Cilium developers sometimes use the `Co-authored-by:` tag in commit logs, to indicate that several authors contributed to the patch.
+Checkpatch understands this is some kind of tag, but not one it knows of, and it complains with a warning.
+This patch teaches it about the tag.